Hindu Customs and Traditions

 34. During Pitroo-Paksha, Hindus pay homage to their ancestors and perform a rite known as Shraddha or Tarpan.

-36. They do not sniff flowers that are to be offered to gods.
+36. They do not sniff flowers to be offered to gods.

 37. They offer food to God before eating it.

-38. Hindus accept the religious offering known as Prasadam in their right hand only.
+38. Hindus only accept the religious offering of Prasadam in their right hand.

-39. Many Hindus fast on particular days of the week in order to show the devotion to the particular gods.
+39. Many Hindus fast on particular days of the week to show their devotion to their particular gods.

 40. Hindus perform idol worship because they believe that a part of the god resides in it.

-If you know more Hindu customs and traditions, please share them in the comment section.
+If you know more Hindu customs and traditions, please share them in the comments section.

 If You Like This Article, Then Please Share It